-Electricity and gas market opens in Serbia, fast power market liberalization to impact big consumers28.
-December 2012. / News Serbia Energy
+Electricity and gas market opens in Serbia, fast power market liberalization to impact big consumers, News Serbia Energy

 The market for electricity and gas in Serbia will be liberalized starting from January 1, 2013 although all participants are not fully prepared for liberalization.
 According to the new Energy Law large industrial consumers will have to buy electricity in the open market starting from 2013, while for households and small consumers it will apply from 2015, but they will still be entitled to a public supplier designated by the Government.

 From next year 9.5 percent of the electricity market will be open, which includes 27 large industrial customers and 40 percent of the gas market, it was announced by the board member of the Energy Agency (AERS) Ljiljana Hadžibabić, at a round table on the liberalization of the electricity and gas market.